reda-jaifar/reda-jaifar.github.io/_posts/2021-03-06-software-testing-from-separate-activity-to-core-development.markdown

 ![the test pyramid](/assets/img/figures/test-pyramid.png)

 # TDD: Test Driven Development
-Since its apparition there is many books have been published, I recommend to read one or more to understand this philosophy in deep and acquire a solid skills for writing tests, Here is my must-read <span style="color:blue">**Test Driven Development By Example**, __Kent Beck__ </span>
+Since its apparition there is many books have been published, I recommend reading one or more to understand this philosophy is deep and acquire solid skills for writing tests, Here is my must-read <span style="color:blue">**Test Driven Development By Example**, __Kent Beck__ </span>

 >I'll define TDD as a programming style in which production and test code are written together, with the production code
-> just after the test one.
+> just after test one.

-By now we described the TDD, there are some rules to take into consideration:
+By now we have described the TDD, there are some rules to take into consideration:
 - Rule one:     We don't write production code before we've written a failing test.
 - Rule two:     We don't write additional tests than sufficient to implement our first scenario of a use case.
 -  Rule three:   We don't write more production code than needed to pass the currently failing test.

-As the TDD is relatively becoming a mature discipline, it started encouraging further innovations derived from it, such BDD whose main goal is to get developers, testers and people from the business to talk to each other.
+As the TDD is relatively becoming a mature discipline, it started encouraging further innovations derived from it, such as BDD whose main goal is to get developers, testers, and people from the business to talk to each other.
 In other words
 > the real intent is to try and work out what your customer or business wants from the software before you start working on it

 Once we adopt the TDD and start working this way with testing side by side with production code, we'll write many tests per use case or (feature), and more by component and you can imagine the numbers of lines we'll end up with, managing tests code became as important as production one.
-I encourage to keep tests clean.
+I encourage you to keep tests clean.
 __what makes a test clean__?
-Readability, shortness and expressive.
-The following snippet shows an example of a test written with the intention to make it clean, but surely the is no perfect example to follow, just keep in mind to give yours test code your attention.
+Readability, shortness, and expressive.
+The following snippet shows an example of a test written with the intention to make it clean, but surely the is no perfect example to follow, just keep in mind to give your test code your attention.
 ```java
 @Test
   public void testAcceptBooking() {